japgolly/scalacss/doc/features/extern.md

 ```

 You can declare that when your style is applied, additional class names
-should also be applied.
+will also be applied.
 This means that you can put all of your Bootstrap
 (for example) class names in a single file with all your other style
 properties and have it be inivisble to the rest of your app.
 If you later decide to drop Bootstrap for